cubiclesoft/php-ext-qolfuncs/README.md

 * $str - The string to split.
 * $limit - The number of components to return.
 * $str_offset - The offset into the string to begin splitting.
 Supports negative offsets from the end of the string (Default is 0).
 * $str_length - The length of the string being split.
-Supports negative lengths and is nullable (Default is null).
+Supports negative lengths from the end of the string and is nullable (Default is null).

 Returns:  An array containing the split string components.